melix/gradle-cf-plugin/README.md

 * cf-info: Connects to a CloudFoundry platform and returns info about the platform
 * cf-login: Logs in, then logs out from the platform.
 Used to check credentials.
+* cf-apps: Lists applications on the cloud platform
 * cf-push: Deploys an application
 * cf-update: Updates an application
 * cf-start: Starts an application